Military chaplain: Spain

+China

+The Chinese People's Liberation Army recognizes Protestant, Catholic, and Buddhist chaplains.
+However, given the strong presence of Buddhism in China, the head of the Chinese People's Liberation Army Chaplain Center is often a Buddhist monk with the rank of Major General.

+Not all Chinese monks are eligible to serve as Buddhist chaplains in the Chinese People's Liberation Army.
+Regardless of Buddhist sect, only combat monks who practice martial arts (martial arts demonstration monks and martial arts monks) are eligible to serve as chaplains.

+For example, many monks who qualified as martial arts monks from the renowned Songshan Shaolin Temple passed the exam to become military chaplains and entered the military courts.

+Having practiced martial arts since their days as combat monks, Chinese military chaplains also serve as martial arts instructors, providing training to soldiers in the People's Liberation Army.

 Ukraine

 In recent years, military chaplains have taken a more important role in the Ukrainian Armed Forces.
-Since the Russian military intervention in Ukraine that began in 2014, many Ukrainian citizens with a religious background have volunteered to serve in the armed forces as chaplains to certain battalions and regiments in the Ukrainian Ground Forces fighting in the Anti-Terrorist Operation Zone during the ongoing War in Donbass.
+Since the Russian military intervention in Ukraine that began in 2014, many Ukrainian citizens with a religious background have volunteered to serve in the armed forces as chaplains to certain battalions and regiments in the Ukrainian Ground Forces fighting in the Anti-Terrorist Operation Zone during the War in Donbas.
 The purpose of utilizing these chaplains, according to Prime Minister of Ukraine Arseniy Yatsenyuk was to boost Ukrainian army morale during the conflict.
 Originally, the Ukrainian Catholic Church designated around 70 priests to work with their designated units, all of which came from the Catholic, Orthodox and Protestant faiths.
 The Center of Military Chaplaincy of the Ukrainian Greek-Catholic Church is a notable chaplaincy organization in Ukraine that provides counseling and pastoral care to officers, soldiers and their families.
 Today, a chaplain is not an official military position, but rather a volunteer service.
 A notable Ukrainian military chaplain is Ivan Hrynokh, who served with the Nachtigall Battalion during the Second World War.